Diarkis/diarkis-server-template/README.md

 # Overview

-Diarkis server cluster is made up with HTTP, TCP, UDP and WebSocket servers.
+Diarkis server cluster is made up with HTTP, TCP, and UDP servers.

 Each protocol servers run independently within the cluster, but you do not have to have all protocols.